-South Africans once again showed their commitment to the environment this past weekend by participating in the 28th International Coastal Clean-up that took place at beaches around the country this past Saturday (21 September 2013).
+South Africans once again showed their commitment to the environment this past weekend by participating in the 28th International Coastal Clean Up that took place at beaches around the country this past Saturday.

 “We were a bit worried about weather predictions that heavy rains and showers could derail our plans, but were blessed with good weather on the day that made it possible for thousands of South Africans to flock to our beaches,” Kieser says.